 Welcome to New Adult Scavenger Hunt!
 This bi-annual event was inspired as a way to give readers a chance to gain access to exclusive bonus material from their favorite authors…and a chance to win some awesome prizes!
 At this hunt, you not only get access to exclusive content from each author, you also get a clue for the hunt.
 Add up the clues, and you can enter for our prize–one lucky winner will receive one book from each author on the hunt in my team!
 But play fast: this contest (and all the exclusive bonus material) will only be online for 96 hours!

 Go to the New Adult Scavenger Hunt page to find out all about the hunt.
 There are TWO contests going on simultaneously, and you can enter one or all!
-I’m subbing for Olivia Love, who couldn’t be part of this hop.
-She is a part of the TEAM PURPLE-but there is also a TEAM GREEN and TEAM ORANGE for a chance to win a whole different set of books!
+I’m a part of the TEAM PURPLE-but there is also a TEAM BLUE for a chance to win a whole different set of books!

 If you’d like to find out more about the hunt, see links to all the authors participating, and see the full list of prizes up for grabs, go to the New Adult Scavenger Hunt page.